crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 ### Major aims
 - A basic understanding of phenotype-genotype association mapping (i.e. GWAS)
-- Know key steps of mapping a locus
+- Know key steps of mapping a locus associated with a specific trait

 ### Report to submit